Nick Cannon welcomes 10th child just weeks after 9th: ‘Another Blessing!’

 Cannon, 41, has fathered 10 children with six women, including three with Bell, two with ex-wife Mariah Carey, two with Abby De La Rosa and one each with Cole, Bri Tiesi and Alyssa Scott.
 His son with Scott died of brain cancer at five months of age, KTLA previously reported.

-Following the birth of his ninth child earlier this month, Cannon commented on his unorthodox family and claimed he had “given up on attempting to define myself for the world or society.”
+Following the birth of his ninth child earlier in September, Cannon commented on his unorthodox family and claimed he had “given up on attempting to define myself for the world or society.”
 He also asked critics to “project all criticism or cynicism” at him, rather than the mothers of his children.

 Cannon is currently expecting his 11th child and third with De La Rosa, TMZ reported earlier this month.